Ovide19/blog/_posts/2020-05-22-cathedral.md

 Our function then delineates all buildings using cv2’s `findContours` built-in method. `findContours` is fed three arguments:

 - our `gray_mask`.
 - the contour retrieval mode `cv.RETR_TREE`, which not only retrieves all contours but also sorts them hierarchically...
-Quite usefule when dealing with nested contours!
+Quite useful when dealing with nested contours!
 - the contour approximation method `cv.CHAIN_APPROX_SIMPLE`.
 This method removes the redundant points in the contour, thus allowing to save memory.

 So `findContours` returns the contours of all the buildings in the image… But remember, we are only interested in the cathedral!